HST.161 Genetics in Modern Medicine

 This class has 7.05 as a prerequisite.

-HST.161 will be offered this semester (Fall 2017).
-It is instructed by HST Faculty.
+HST.161 will not be offered this semester.
+It will be available in the Fall semester, and will be instructed by HST Faculty.

 Lecture occurs 2:00 PM to 5:00 PM on Tuesdays in E25-117.